PHPCSStandards/composer-installer/CONTRIBUTING.md

 Our release versions follow [Semantic Versioning][semver].

-New releases (and any related tags) are always created from the `master` branch.
+New releases (and any related tags) are always created from the `main` branch.

 To create a new release: